Provincial Park was named for the 15th Governor General of Canada, John

 Mackenzie in 1793 and inhabited by the Bella Coola and Chilcotin Indians.

-981,000 hectare Park is roughly triangular in shape, surrounded
+981,000 hectare park is roughly triangular in shape, surrounded by

 The landscape varies drastically from domes of eroded lava and fragmented

-the rugged Coast Mountains and the deep valleys and ocean fjords of
+rugged Coast Mountains and the deep valleys and ocean fjords of the Bella

-the Bella Coola area.
-The climate and topography vary drastically throughout
+Coola area.
+The climate and topography vary drastically throughout Tweedsmuir

-Tweedsmuir Provincial Park giving it many vastly different vegetation
+Provincial Park giving it many vastly different vegetation zones and animal

 Williams Lake and Bella

-from the bottom of "the hill" to Bella Coola.
+20 is paved from the bottom of the hill to Bella Coola.

-Airlines provide flights from Vancouver to Bella Coola and Anahim
+provide flights to Williams Lake, Bella Coola and Anahim

 Lake and charter air services are available to fly passengers